 The teaching of art and design offers opportunities to support the social development of our children, through the way we expect them to work with each other in lessons.
 Groupings allow children to work together, and give them the chance to discuss their ideas and feelings about their own work and the work of others.
 Their work in general helps them to develop a respect for the abilities of other children, and encourages them to collaborate and cooperate across a range of activities and experiences.
 The children learn to respect and work with each other and with adults, thus developing a better understanding of themselves.
 They also develop an understanding of different times and cultures, through their work on famous artists, designers and craftspeople.

-6 Art and design and ICT
+6 Art and design and Computing

-6.1 Information and Communication Technology enhances our teaching of art and design, wherever appropriate, in all key stages.
+6.1 Computing enhances our teaching of art and design, wherever appropriate, in all key stages.
 Children use software to explore shape, colour and pattern in their work.
 Older children collect visual information to help them develop their ideas by using digital and video cameras, scanners, digital microscopes and digitising tablets.
 They record their observations, and they manipulate them through photo-editing or painting software to create mythical creatures.
 The children also use the Internet, to find out more about the lives and works of famous artists and designers, and to assemble their own presentations about them.

 7 Art and design and inclusion